 When using the router in a router-to-router configuration, this option should be configured to Set.
 A router-to-router configuration is a type of configuration where one router appears as a target to another initiator router.

-- Link Garbage Deletion toggles between Enabled and Disabled.
+- Link Garbage Deletion toggles between Enabled and Disabled. - Hi-Sup Bit toggles between Set and Clear.

 SCSI Module Configuration